fabiommendes/craftinginterpreters/book/representing-code.md

 ```

 You can go ahead and delete this method.
 We won't need it.
 Also, as we add new
-syntax tree types, I won't bother showing the necessary visit methods for them
+syntax tree types, I won't bother showing the necessary methods for them in
-in AstPrinter.
-If you want to (and you want the Java compiler to not yell at
+pretty method.
+If you want to, go ahead and add them yourself.
+It will come in
-you), go ahead and add them yourself.
-It will come in handy in the next chapter
+handy in the next chapter when we start parsing Lox code into syntax trees.
+Or,
-when we start parsing Lox code into syntax trees.
-Or, if you don't care to
+if you don't care to maintain `pretty()`, feel free to delete it.
+We won't need
-maintain AstPrinter, feel free to delete it.
-We won't need it again.
+it again.

 <div class="challenges">